-On 14th of May, 2021 Viktorija Baranauskienė will defend her doctoral dissertation entitled “Socio-spatial exclusion in sparsely populated territories of Lithuania”.
+On 14th of May, 2021 Viktorija Baranauskienė defended her doctoral dissertation entitled “Socio-spatial exclusion in sparsely populated territories of Lithuania”.

 The doctoral dissertation was carried out at the Lithuanian Social Research Centre in 2016–2020 in accordance with the right granted to Vytautas Magnus University, Lithuanian Social Research Centre (at the present day Lithuanian Centre for Social Sciences) and Kaunas University of Technology (2019 February 22, order No. V-160, amendment – 2021 January 18, order No. V-75).

 Under the Government of the Republic of Lithuania 11 November 2020 resolution No. 1260 due to reorganization of the Lithuanian Social Research Centre, the Lithuanian Institute of Agrarian Economics and the Law Institute of Lithuania into the Lithuanian Centre for Social Sciences, from 1 January 2021 the Lithuanian Centre for Social Sciences took over the rights and obligations of the Lithuanian Social Research Centre, the Law Institute of Lithuania and the Lithuanian Institute of Agrarian Economics.

 Chief researcher Dr Donatas Burneika (Lithuanian Centre for Social Sciences, Social Sciences, Sociology, S 005) (since 1 April 2019);